goschtl/zope/zam.api/trunk/src/zam/api/README.txt

 ~~~~~~~~~~~~~~~~

 This is the "all in one" layer which can be used for build skins which knows
 about all plugin configurations.
-All plugin should use this layer.
+All plugins should use this layer.

 IZAMSkinLayer
 ~~~~~~~~~~~~~

 The IZAMSkinLayer offers the UI part for ZAM but is not registered as skin.
-You can use this layer as base if you like to develope a custom skin.
+You can use this layer as base if you'd like to develop a custom skin.
 This layer contains the nested div menu implementation.

 IZAMBrowserSkin
 ~~~~~~~~~~~~~~~

 The IZAMBrowserSkin uses the IZAMSkinLayer and IZAMBrowserLayer and offers the
 UI part for ZAM as named skin.
 This means the IZAMBrowserSkin is accessible
 as ++skin++ZAM.